 If you believe that a procedural and/or administrative irregularity may have occurred during your work-based assessment or OSCE, you may make an appeal.

-You can only make an appeal if you believe that there were procedural or administrative irregularities or mistakes in the conduct of the examination or assessment, which were of such a nature as to cause reasonable doubt about whether the Examiners or Assessor would have reached the same conclusions had the irregularities not occurred.
+You can only make an appeal if you believe that there were procedural or administrative irregularities, or mistakes in the conduct of the examination or assessment, which cause reasonable doubt about whether the examiners or assessor would have reached the same conclusions had the irregularities not occurred.

-Appeals must be made within 28 days of the results date of the examination to which it relates and can include supporting documentary evidence at your discretion.
+Appeals must be made within 28 days of the results date of the examination and can include supporting documentary evidence.

 The administrative fee for each appeal is £100.
-An appeal submitted against the decisions in two sections/stations or more will constitute separate appeals and will incur additional charges.
+An appeal submitted against the decisions in two sections/stations or more, constitute separate appeals, and will incur additional charges.

-In order to submit an Appeal, please click below and fill out the form.
+To submit an appeal, fill in the form below.
 You will be required to submit any supporting evidence.

 A complaint is not the same as an appeal and cannot affect your result.
 If the service we have provided has been unacceptable, however, we would welcome the chance to investigate and put it right.